Sonictherocketman/microblog_crawler/README.md

 ## Bugs

 - Callbacks (except the `on_data` callback) may recieve either Unicode, or Python ASCII Strings as data.
 As of yet the results are inconsistant.
+- Due to the large potential processing overhead required to convert an entire RSS or Microblog feed into an lxml etree, the callback for `on_feed` is currently disabled.
+This feature may be reenabled in future versions but will require the explicit options to enable and will be disabled by default.

 ## Future Enhancements